The Nottingham miller from 1793 who helped shoot down Nazi V1 flying bombs...

 Microwave Radar

-His unique theorems and functions were used by theoretical physicist and Nobel Prize winner Julian Schwinger⁴ during WW2 at the Massachusetts Institute of Technology (MIT).
+His unique theorems and functions were vital tools used by theoretical physicist and Nobel Prize winner Julian Schwinger⁴ during WW2 at the Massachusetts Institute of Technology (MIT).
 One of the most notable microwave radars developed by Schwinger's MIT Radiation Laboratory was the SCR-584, a widely used gunfire-control system...
 "In February 1944 the SCR-584 radar was first deployed at the Anzio beach landings in Italy.
 The system was a Luftwaffe killer.
 Nazi aircraft were equipped with new radar jammers, but the jammers did not work against the SCR-584.
 With the Luftwaffe at bay, the Allies advanced toward Rome."

 In England, in summer 1944, it was also used in Operation Diver to shoot down increasing numbers of V1 "Doodlebug" flying bombs... "an average of almost 120 flying bombs a day were launched in the first week of July.
 After the first two weeks of bombing, some 1,769 people had been killed and in the Strand the Air Ministry itself was hit and 198 people killed.
 On July 1 a flying bomb crashed in Chelsea, killing 124; four days later the total death roll was 2,500."
 Aircraft and manually-aimed anti-aircraft guns found it almost impossible to hit the V1's but the same guns fitted with the SCR-584 radar-aiming technology eventually brought down up to 82% of them as they flew over the south coast of England².